kubernetes-sigs/alibaba-cloud-csi-driver/README.md

 # vi /etc/systemd/system/kubelet.service.d/10-kubeadm.conf
 ```

-Kubernetes default to true if you use Kubeadm to create Cluster, Alicloud set it to false for the Flexvolume feature;
+Kubernetes default to true if you use Kubeadm to create Cluster, Alibaba cloud set it to false for the Flexvolume feature;
 If you want to use Flexvolume, set it to false again;